serinamarie/PlanetData.Vision/README.md

 Go ahead and clone this repository into the directory of your choosing.
 You'll need to put the [Heroku Environment Variables](#heroku-environment-variables) into a .env file in your base directory.

-To start up the app locally, navigate to your FLASK directory via the CLI and type
+To start up the app locally, navigate to the FLASK directory via the CLI and type

     flask run